raspberrypilearning/rpi-python-remote-pins/en/step_1.md

 	sudo systemctl enable pigpiod
 	```

-- You can now remotely control the pins on the Raspberry Pi, from any computer with `gpiozero` installed.
+- You can now remotely control the GPIO pins on this Raspberry Pi from any computer on which `gpiozero` is installed.

-- To begin you will need to import the device you want to use in `gpiozero` and the `PiGPIOFactory`
+- On the computer with which you want to control the remote Pi, you first need to import the device you want to use in `gpiozero`, as well as the `PiGPIOFactory`.

 	```python
 	from gpiozero import LED